appsignal/appsignal-docs/source/support/debugging.html.md

 It will first try to create a `appsignal.log` file in an application's root directory.
 For Rails applications it will create a log file in the `log/` directory instead.
-If it has no luck creating a log file it will fallback on the system's `/tmp` directory.
+If it has no luck creating a log file it will fall back on the system's `/tmp` directory.
 This is also where other AppSignal agent files are saved.